Jackson County DUI Court Process

 3. Trial (If No Plea Deal)

-• What Prosecution Must Prove: In a DUI trial, the prosecution must prove beyond a reasonable doubt that you were driving under the influence of alcohol or drugs.
-This typically involves presenting evidence of your blood alcohol content (BAC), your driving behavior, and observations made by the arresting officer.
+- What prosecution must prove: The prosecution must prove beyond a reasonable doubt that you were driving under the influence of alcohol or drugs.
+This typically involves presenting evidence of your blood alcohol content (BAC) or impairment through field sobriety tests.

-• Common Defenses: Common DUI defenses include challenging the accuracy of the BAC test, arguing that the officer lacked probable cause to stop you, and presenting evidence of medical conditions that could have affected your BAC reading or your performance on field sobriety tests.
+- Common defenses: Common defenses in DUI cases include challenging the accuracy of the breath or blood test, arguing that the police lacked probable cause to stop you, or presenting evidence that you were not impaired.

 Penalties for DUI in Jackson County, CO